Lael logo

 Is 'latido' common in everyday Spanish?

-Yes, 'latido' is a common word used in both medical and everyday contexts, especially when talking about health, exercise, or emotions like fear and excitement.
+Yes, 'latido' is a common word used in both medical and general conversation when discussing health, emotions like fear or excitement, and in figurative language.

 Does 'latido' have slang or double meanings?